Working as a GP in Australia

-If you are GP looking to move to Australia and practise, it can be overwhelming and confusing to understand the new registration and visa processes put in place at the end of last https://www.transitionmedical.com/job/gp-work-in-tropical-paradise-on-queenslands-coast/year.
-In this blog, we hope to clarify and explain the changes and what that means for you working as a GP.
+If you are GP looking to move to Australia and practise as a GP, it can be overwhelming and confusing to understand the registration and visa processes.

-One of the key changes is the pathway for medical registration through the RACGP.
-The new pathway is called the Practice Experience Pathway (PEP).
+The pathway for medical registration for overseas trained GPs is via the RACGP.
+This pathway is called the Practice Experience Pathway (PEP).

-Under the PEP you will still undertake a comparability assessment but will then apply for limited registration while working towards Fellowship under peer review, the length of which is determined by your comparability outcome.
+Under the PEP you will undertake a comparability assessment and apply for limited or provisional registration whilst working towards Fellowship under peer review, the length of which is determined by your comparability outcome.
 The additional assessment requirements include

 1. Completion of the RACGP core modules and units including a self-reflective activity